WIDELOAD'S SCX Honcho

 did ya go some 2 or 3 mm for ya winch plate this time

-you should see the plans for rd 3 ill be doin em up early next week
+you should see the plans for rd 3 afro ill be doin em up early next week

 still nuttin out some fine points about penaltys & bonusses